 Some life insurance companies may not cover you if you have this condition.
 Your rates may also go up.
 It all depends on your situation and the life insurance company.

 Life insurance companies look at each applicant on a case-by-case basis.
 So, if you have been diagnosed with sleep apnea, the company will consider all the factors involved, such as how severe your condition is and what treatment options are available.
 Your age, height, weight, occupation, and hobbies will also be considered.
-In many cases, people who have sleep apnea can still get life insurance coverage.
+In many cases, people with sleep apnea can still get life insurance coverage.

 Underwriting for Life Insurance with Sleep Apnea